Philip Carter (developer): Business career

 Carter took over the Carter Group in the 1980s from his father, who had founded the company in 1946.
 The Carter Group is a significant landowner and developer in Christchurch City and Selwyn District.
 Traditionally, the company focussed on residential and hotel developments.
 This later diversified.
 More recent large projects include the IPort business park (NZ$500 million) in the Rolleston industrial subdivision Izone and the retail precinct The Crossing (NZ$140 million) in the Christchurch Central City.
 The Christchurch Bus Exchange, opened in 2000, was a joint venture between the Carter Group and Christchurch City Council.
 The Carter Group has a subdivision with 2,100 sections underway in Lincoln.
 An 850-section subdivision in Ohoka was rejected by Waimakariri District Council, and the Carter Group appealed to the Environment Court in September 2025.

 In 2024, Carter was the recipient of the Property Council's long service award.
-In the same year, Carter was annointed as the most powerful person in The Press Power List, the first time that the list was headed by a private individual.
+In the same year, Carter was anointed as the most powerful person in The Press Power List, the first time that the list was headed by a private individual.
+The editor of The Press, Kamala Hayman, wrote an article about how Christchurch had morphed from having a "sense of decay" in 2019—as opined by travel writer Brook Sabin—to "the capital of cool" in 2025.
+Hayman credits the six largest property developers in Christchurch with the turnaround, of which Carter is one.